 Out of town?
 Mileage fees may or may not be required.
 Let's talk.

 In case you missed it somewhere along the lines - I'm also an ice carver.
 It's where I started in fact and something I'm equally passionate about doing.
 The point though is that I dress for the conditions and carve in most all conditions.
-High winds that threaten to take me and my tent for a little aerial tour might make me stop for a moment to let common sense make a judgement call but otherwise you can rest assured I'll be there with saws a-roaring for you and your event.
+High winds that threaten to take me and my tent for a little aerial tour might make me stop for a moment to let common sense make a judgment call but otherwise you can rest assured I'll be there with saws a-cutting for you and your event.